Monday, May 17, 2010

 Walter Taub

-I saw him only twice on the stage, once in Salzburg at tne Festival in about 1975, and once at the Burgtheater in Vienna in 1977.
+I saw him only twice on the stage, once in Salzburg at the Festival in about 1975, and once at the Burgtheater in Vienna in 1977.
 I understood little since my German is very rudimentary, but I do remember that he seemed to have what people refer to as "stage presence".
 When he made his first entrance, there was an expectant and appreciative murmuring from the audience.
-He waited it seemed several second before delivering his first line, heightening the anticipation.
-Perhaps it's a combination of notoriety and fame, and reacting to that - an unspoken dialog between actor and audience.
+He waited it seemed several seconds before delivering his first line, heightening the anticipation.
+Perhaps it was a combination of notoriety and charisma and the audience’s response to both.
+An unspoken dialogue between actor and audience.
+He had a deep resonant voice - somewhere I've got a vinyl recording of his portrayal of Švejk which I should try and find, if only to see it corresponds to my memory of his voice from 30 years ago.

-Prague, when I visited in 1977, was pretty gray but the architecture was wonderful.
-The underground was being build then and I remember huge stretches of Narodni with the water main and electrical conduits exhumed and elevated on a huge scaffolding that stretched for what seemed like miles.
-Despite the political restrictions and economic mis-management (not something it appears on which communist countries have a monopoly) that meant queuing for bread and meat, Lux, as something of a celebrity, had what in relative terms was a fairly easy life.
+Despite the political restrictions and economic mismanagement (not something on which communist countries have a monopoly, or so it seems) that meant queuing for bread and meat, Lux, as something of a celebrity, had what in relative terms was a fairly easy life.
 She was well known at the best restaurants in the city, and dined out regularly.
 But I don't think she was very happy.
-By the early 1990s her memory was fading and in 1995 or 96 she was taken into hospital and I went to Prague for a couple of weeks to see her; she died the day before I was due to return to France.
+By the early 1990s her memory was fading and in 1995 or 96 she was taken into hospital and I went to Prague for a couple of weeks to see her.
+She died the day before I was due to return to France.

 No comments: